aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 # Secure Private Access deploy via CDK

-This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Secure Private Access using CDK that allows Kafka Clients to reach MSK Serverless inside a different VPC, even if the VPC is in a different region.
+This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Secure Private Access using CDK that allows Kafka Clients to reach an MSK Serverless cluster from an authorized VPC, even if the client VPC is owned by a different account.

 ## Prerequisites